So let me start with a simple question – Do you have the energy to succeed?

 Sometimes it is difficult to understand our own deeper feelings and values without someone helping us out.
 We may only see our reflection rather than the amazing person in the mirror.

-7. Bring out the greatness in yourself and others
+- Bring out greatness in yourself and others.

 Recognise people for what they are capable of.
 Acknowledge and point out their greatness.